 Another option, if you’re leaning more toward the luxury side of the equation is The Royal Crescent Hotel, located in the very center of the famous Royal Crescent, which is currently filled with really expensive private homes.
 The building is Victorian and really stunning.

 If You Have a Few More Days

-There are so many more places we want to recommend, but that would really only be feasible if you have a few extra days to spend.
+There are so many more places to visit in Bath that we want to recommend, but that would really only be feasible if you have a few extra days to spend.
 I won’t go into detail on these, but will list them out in case you have time.